Looking for a fun and exciting way to reinforce decimal operation to your 5th grade kids?

 Engaging Adding and Subtracting Decimals Activities PDF

-Keep in mind you need to build up your student’s basic understanding of decimal numbers before your use this printable mystery puzzle activity for review work.
+Let me say this again: you need to build up your students’ basic understanding of decimal numbers and their place value understanding before using this printable mystery puzzle activity for review.

 Adding and Subtracting Decimals Mystery Puzzle Activity

-Suppose you want to review adding and subtracting decimals for your 5th grade math students.
-But your goal is to make them capable enough to be able to think independently on the math problems.
-Why not try these no prep adding and subtracting decimals activities PDF with mystery puzzle worksheets?
-Here is an example of how it looks:
+If you want to review adding and subtracting decimals for your 5th grade math students, and your goal is to make them capable enough to be able to think independently of the math problems.

 How does this activity work?

-First, print the activity page and cut the puzzle pieces on the right side of the page.
+First, download and print the activity page and cut the puzzle pieces on the right side of the page.
 You can even tell your students to cut the pieces themselves.

-Second, they solve the problem of adding and subtracting decimals on the left side of the page.
-They can use the block they are working on to show their work or even use the back side of the page to show.
+Second, they solve the problem on the left side of the page.
+They can use the block they are working on to show their work, or even use the back side of the page to show.

-Lastly, they find the puzzle picture with the answer they have found and paste it on that specific question.
-Encourage them to keep on working until they reveal the mystery picture.
+Lastly, they find the puzzle picture with the correct answer they have found and paste it on that specific question.

-Adding and subtracting decimals activities 5th grade mystery puzzle not only helps them with their decimal problem solving skills but also lets them wonder what mystery lies ahead of them.
+This hands-on mystery puzzle activity on adding and subtracting decimals for 5th grade not only helps them with their decimal problem-solving skills but also makes them curious what mystery lies ahead of them.